Some of the careers in this blog might lean more towards a bit weird more than just unusual.

 Experience with, and love of horses isn’t enough though.
 You’ll need to qualify and become licensed as a physical therapist, occupational therapist or a speech or language therapist before you can specialise in this field.

 Not a wedding planner, but similar.
 Not a celebrant but a major part of a couple’s big day.
-Friend for hire, organiser, confidant, non-complaining member of the wedding party – if you get along well with people and want to help bride’s wedding days run smoothly, then this could seriously be a job to consider.
+Friend for hire, organiser, confidant, non-complaining member of the wedding party – if you get along well with people and want to help a bride’s wedding day run smoothly, then this could seriously be a job to consider.

 Water Slide Tester